 “During showers, rookies were required to sit in the middle of the shower room naked while the older players urinated, spat saliva and tobacco chew on them,” Carcillo’s claim says.
 “At least once, the head coach walked into the shower room while this was occurring, laughed and walked out.”

-Carcillo alleges rookies were repetitively hit on their bare buttocks with a sawed-off goalie stick, developing large welts and open sores.
-The injuries were so bad that players couldn’t sit down, even while attending local high school classes, he alleged.
+Carcillo has alleged rookies were repetitively hit on their bare buttocks with a sawed-off goalie stick, developing large welts and open sores.
+The injuries were so bad that players couldn’t sit down, even while attending local high school classes, he said.

-Branch, who was the CHL’s president from 1996 to 2019, wrote in a Nov.
-1 affidavit that he doesn’t remember speaking with Carcillo about abuse allegations.
+Branch, who was the CHL president from 1996 to 2019, wrote in a Nov.
+1, 2021, affidavit that he doesn’t remember speaking with Carcillo about abuse allegations.
 Branch wrote that he met with Carcillo in 2005 to discuss his on-ice behaviour after he was suspended several times in 2004 while playing with Sarnia.